 Just as St. Ignatius saw his own life journey as a process of discovery, the Ignatian Journey Retreat invites participants to continue their own process of discovery over this 5-day experience.
 Each day will focus on a different moment of St. Ignatius’ life and its connections to today, so you will learn about St. Ignatius’ story and the wisdom it may offer for your own story.

-This is a flexible retreat that can be done at home, away, or while working or studying.
-You will meet with a spiritual director the week before the retreat to talk about your hopes and individual circumstances, allowing you both some time for preparation.
+This is a flexible, online retreat that can be done at home, away, or while working or studying.
+You will meet with a spiritual director prior to the retreat to talk about your hopes and individual circumstances, allowing you both some time for preparation.
 You’ll continue to meet daily with that person throughout retreat week, spend individual time in prayer and silence each day, and have access to optional daily talks and daily yoga sessions.

 The Ignatian Journey retreat offers a unique opportunity to start the new year with a refreshed spirit, be immersed in the compelling story of St. Ignatius, and prioritize intentional time with God, tailored to your circumstances.